JuliaAlgebra/MultivariateMoments.jl/docs/src/atoms.md

 ```@docs
 LowRankChol
-ShiftChol
-SVDChol
-MultivariateMoments.lowrankchol
+ShiftCholesky
+SVDCholesky
+MultivariateMoments.low_rank_cholesky
+MultivariateMoments.LowRankCholesky
+MultivariateMoments.spectral_norm
+MultivariateMoments.recommended_rtol
 ```

 Once the center of the atoms are determined, a linear system is solved to determine the weights corresponding to each dirac.
-By default, [`MomentMatrixWeightSolver`](@ref) is used by [`extractatoms`](@ref) so that if there are small differences between moment values corresponding to the same monomial in the matrix
+By default, [`MomentMatrixWeightSolver`](@ref) is used by [`atomic_measure`](@ref) so that if there are small differences between moment values corresponding to the same monomial in the matrix
 (which can happen if these moments were computed numerically by a semidefinite proramming solvers, e.g., with [SumOfSquares](https://github.com/jump-dev/SumOfSquares.jl)), the linear system handles that automatically.
 ```@docs